pureddyvarshini120-eng/Task-2--Phishing-Email-Analysis/README.md

 Conclusion

-The email is a phishing attempt designed to steal user credentials by creating urgency and impersonating a trusted organization.
+The email is a phishing attempt designed to steal user credentials by creating urgency and impersonating a trusted organization